Apple's unusual warning about risk to the iPhone from motorcycle vibrations

 Apple has issued a warning to iPhone users warning that motorcycles with powerful engines could damage the camera’s camera system on iPhone phones.

-Engine vibrations can damage the image stabilizer (OIS for “optical-image stabilization“) and auto focus (“closed-loop autofocus“), the company said in a statement.
+Engine vibrations can harm the image stabilizer (OIS for “optical-image stabilization”) and autofocus (“closed-loop autofocus”), the company said in a statement.

 Several models would be susceptible to damage.